 The board and program leaders selected the current location on Southeast Bishop Boulevard to provide the most convenient access to the greatest number of program clients and their families without compromising care.

 The agency completed the move in fall 2014.

-Now, clients living in and around the community of Moscow are being brought to the Adult Day Services Center on the Circles of Caring bus -- just as clients from Pullman were previously transported to the Adult Day Services Center before the move.
+Now, clients living in and around the community of Moscow are being brought to the Adult Day Health Center on the Circles of Caring van -- just as clients from Pullman were previously transported to the Adult Day Services Center before the move.